Would You Have Joined the Resistance?

 Meeting Point

-The tour meets in front of the Former Imperial Postal Office
+The tour meets in front of the Former Imperial Post Office

 Your guide will be holding a Blue Umbrella